dallaylaen/potracheno/README.md

 No setup is currently available for Windows, though it is planned.
 Generally the sequence is as described above.
 `perl Install.PL --check` command will assist by checking dependencies.

+If **sqlite** which comes by default is not enough due to high load or other reasons, a **MySQL** DB scheme is also available in `sql/` directory, as well as a DB migration script (`bin/migrate --help`).
+Postgresql support is planned in the future.
+Patches welcome.

 # DEPENDENCIES